 We believe our dedication to serving our seniors and our relentless focus on delivering quality outcomes has been instrumental in our ability to deliver a 4 Star or better rating for the past four years.
+Our Medicare Advantage plans in California currently have a 4 Star rating, and our plans in Nevada and North Carolina do not yet have independent Star ratings due to our limited operating history in those markets.
+As a result, payments in Nevada and North Carolina are expected to be based on our Star rating in California for the next several years.
 We have invested heavily in internal clinical and non-clinical resources focused on driving important workstreams such as preventative care, medication adherence and care coordination, which impact our ability to achieve higher ratings in the CMS Star system.
 We also work hand-in-hand with our external community of providers to remediate gaps in care, which has directly resulted in our ability to maintain strong Stars performance.
 Both our internal and external efforts are facilitated by AVA, which helps to ensure that members are getting the right care at the right time.

 In addition, our ability to broadly achieve and maintain superior member satisfaction enables us to increase our member engagement and retention.
-Our success in achieving member satisfaction is evidenced by our NPS of 66 overall and 78 for our Care Anywhere members, compared to an industry average NPS ranging from 30-40, based on data collected and made publicly available by Customer Guru, a commercial provider of member satisfaction tracking services.
+Our success in achieving member satisfaction is evidenced by our NPS of 66 overall and 76 for our Care Anywhere members, compared to an industry average NPS ranging from 30-40, based on data collected and made publicly available by Customer Guru, a commercial provider of member satisfaction tracking services.
 Further, in CMS' most recent annual member survey, which asks members to evaluate our products across a variety of criteria, our HMO contract with CMS in California, which represents 99% of our California membership, scored a 5.0 Star rating on members' rating of the health plan.
 These results reflect our ongoing efforts to continuously delight our senior consumers.
 See "Risk Factors - We may not be successful in maintaining or improving our Star ratings in future years, which may have a direct and substantial adverse impact on our revenue."